 This programme aims to improve nutrition behaviours and deliver a package of nutrition and health interventions for 2 million children and 650,000 mothers by 2022.
 The direct impact of this activity has been modelled to be at least 19,100 lives saved and 113,000 cases of stunting prevented.

-The programme implementation began in May 2018.
-Year 1 results will be available in early 2019.
+The programme became active in May 2018.
+Year 1 results will be available in 2020.